Textile manufacturing: Shrinking (sanforising)

 Sanforisation is a form of mechanical pre-shrinking, so that the fabric will shrink less upon laundering.

 Dyeing

 Dyeing is commonly carried out with an anionic direct dye by completely immersing the fabric (or yarn) in an aqueous dye bath according to a prescribed procedure.
-For improved fastness to washing, rubbing and light, further dyeing methods can used.
+For improved fastness to washing, rubbing and light, further dyeing methods can be used.
 These require more complex chemistry during processing, and are thus more expensive to apply.

 Printing

 Printing is the application of colour in the form of a paste or ink to the surface of a fabric in a predetermined pattern.
 It can be described as a form of localised dyeing.
 Printing designs onto previously dyed fabric is also possible.